savonet/liquidsoap/doc/content/harbor_http.md

 * `data_len` is the length of the streamed response
 * `data` is the response stream

-Thess functions can be used to create your own HTTP interface.
+These functions can be used to create your own HTTP interface.
 Some examples
 are:

 Redirect Icecast's pages